 In some cases, the referee may even show a red card straight away, but this is rare.

-Referees can still make mistakes though, so diving will not necessarily be detected by him.
+Referees can still make mistakes, so diving will not necessarily be detected by him.
 But with the introduction of the Video assistant referee (VAR) system, identifying and punishing simulation is perhaps easier than ever.

 Are Modern Soccer Players Faking Injuries More Often?